 The NPPF sets out the Government's expectation that "a positive approach should be taken to achieving sustainable development through seeking economic, social and environmental gains jointly and simultaneously through the planning system".
-Published in March 2012 by the Department for Communities and Local Government (DCLG), the NPPF sets out the Government's planning policies for England and how these are to be applied.
+Published in March 2012 - Revised in February 2019 and again in July 2021 by the Department for Communities and Local Government (DCLG), the NPPF sets out the Government's planning policies for England and how these are to be applied.
 It replaces a raft of previous guidance notes and circulars and is supported by a comprehensive set of guidance papers, regularly up-dated, known as National Planning Policy Guidance (NPPG).